jcowey/P3/heidicon/interaction.md

 ## Finding the link to put in XML files
   - Click on the relevant image
     - choose Aufnahmen
-    - click on the 3 dots
+    - click on the 3 dots of the .jpg or whatever (underneath the IIIF Image-URL)
       - choose Teilen